-As we sat there, Cyrus became very much excited, and, pointing across the road, exclaimed, "Don't you see that animal there?"
-I looked, but saw nothing; still he affirmed that he saw a dreadful ugly animal looking at us, and ready to make a spring.
+As we sat there, Cyrus became very much excited, and pointing across the road, exclaimed, "Don't you see that animal there."
+I looked, but saw nothing; still he affirmed that he saw a dreadful-looking animal looking at us, and ready to make a spring.
 He began to feel for his pistols, but I told him not to fire there; but he persisted in pointing to the animal, although I am persuaded he saw nothing, only by the force of his imagination.
 I had some doubts about telling this story, lest people would not believe me; but a friend has suggested to me that such things are not uncommon, when the imagination is strongly excited.
+The reader may see confirmation of this fact, by turning to a note at the end of this pamphlet.

-In travelling through the rain and mud, this afternoon, we suffered beyond all power of description.
-Sometimes we found ourselves just ready to stand, fast asleep, in the middle of the road.
+In travelling through the rain and mud this afternoon, we suffered beyond all power of description.
+Sometimes we found ourselves just ready to stand fast asleep in the middle of the road.
 Our feet were blistered all over.
 When Cyrus would get almost discouraged, I urged him on, saying we were walking for freedom now.
-"Yes," he would say, "freedom is good, Lewis, but this is a hard, h-a-r-d way to get it."
-This he would say, half asleep.
-We were so weak, before night, that we several times fell upon our knees in the road.
-We had crackers with us, but we had no appetite to eat.
-Fears were behind us; hope before; and we were driven and drawn as hard as ever men were.
-Our limbs and joints were so stiff that, if we took a step to the right hand or left, it seemed as though it would shake us to pieces.
+Yes, he would say, "Freedom is good, Lewis, but this is a hard, h-a-r-d way to get it."
+This he would say half asleep.
+We were so weak before night, that we several times fell upon our knees in the road.
+We had crackers with us, but we had no appetite to eat-fears were behind us, hope before-and we were driven and drawn as hard as ever men were.
+Our limbs and joints were so stiff, that if we took a step to the right hand or left, it seemed as though it would shake us to pieces.
 It was a dark, weary day to us both.

-At length, I succeeded in getting the consent of Cyrus to go to a house for the night.
+At length I succeeded in getting the consent of Cyrus to go to a house for the night.
 We found a plain farmer's family.
-The good man was all taken up in talking about the camp-meeting held that day, about three miles from his house.
+The good man was all taken up in talking about the camp-meeting held that day about three miles from his house.
 He only asked us where we were from, and we told him our home was in Ohio.
 He said the young men had behaved unaccountably bad at the camp-meeting, and they had but little comfort of it.
 They mocked the preachers, and disturbed the meeting badly.

 We escaped suspicion more readily, as I have no doubt, from the supposition, on the part of many, that we were going to the camp-meeting.
-Next morning, we called at the meeting, as it was on our way, bought up a little extra gingerbread against the time of need, and marched forward for the Ohio.
-When any one inquired why we left the meeting so soon, we had an answer ready: "The young men behave so bad, we can get no good of the meeting."
+Next morning we called at the meeting, as it was on our way, bought up a little extra gingerbread against the time of need, and marched forward for the Ohio.
+When any one inquired why we left the meeting so soon, we had an answer ready: the young men behave so bad, we can get no good of the meeting.